The Boss Baby: Plot

-On Take Your Kids to Work Day, the parents lift the grounding and take Tim and Baby with them to Puppy Co.
+On Take Your Kids to Work Day, the parents lift the grounding when the boys pretend to love each other and take Tim and Baby with them to Puppy Co.
 While investigating, they are caught by Puppy Co.'s CEO, Francis E. Francis, who is then revealed to be Baby's longtime idol: Super Colossal Big Fat Boss Baby, a former CEO of Baby Corp who got fired due to aging from lactose intolerance.
-He takes Baby's formula to create a "Forever Puppy" incapable of aging, which will take all love from babies and give him his revenge on Baby Corp.
+They sent him to live with a family, feeling betrayed.
+He takes away Baby's formula to create a "Forever Puppy", a puppy incapable of aging, which will take all love from babies and give him his revenge on Baby Corp.

 Francis takes Tim's parents to a Las Vegas conference and leaves his older brother Eugene to pose as a female nanny to watch them.
+Without his formula, Baby begins to have episodes of being a normal baby.
 The boys attack Eugene with fake vomit and escape from him with the help of the neighborhood toddlers.
-They reach Las Vegas, where they find Francis ready to launch a rocket of Forever Puppies out into the world.
+When they reach Las Vegas, they find Francis ready to launch a rocket of Forever Puppies out into the world.
 Tim's parents are trapped below the rocket to be burned.
-Tim and Baby fight Francis on a catwalk, making him fall into a vat of formula that turns him back into a baby.
+Tim and Baby fight Francis on a catwalk, making him fall into a vat of formula that turns him back into a baby; Eugene takes Francis away to "raise him right".
 Tim and Baby save Tim's parents and eject the Forever Puppies from the rocket before it launches.

-Baby goes back to Baby Corp and becomes CEO.
-Baby Corp workers erase evidence of Baby and the parents' memories of him.
-One of these workers asks Tim if he would like to forget about Baby, but he declines.
-Tim and Baby soon realize they miss each other deeply, and Tim invites him back, saying that he wants him back as his brother.
-Baby returns as a regular baby named Theodore "Ted" Templeton, realizing love is something that grows, instead of being divided.
+With his mission a success, Baby returns to Baby Corp and becomes CEO.
+However, Tim and Baby soon realize they miss each other deeply, and Tim invites him back, saying that he wants him back as his brother.
+Baby returns as a regular baby named Theodore "Ted" Lindsey Templeton, realizing love is something that grows, instead of being divided.

-Years later, in the 2000s, an adult Tim and Ted tell the story to Tim's daughter, Tabitha, who is apprehensive about the arrival of her newborn baby sister.
-The newborn girl, named Tina, is revealed to be an employee of Baby Corp, like her uncle, surprising Tabitha.
+Years later, an adult Tim tells the story to his daughter, who is surprised to learn that her new baby sister is also an employee of Baby Corp.